-"AWSSS/Safety Trailer ITD Maintenance" The Montana Department of Transportation has five Automated Weigh Station Screening Systems (AWSSS) located at Billings Eastbound, Billings Westbound, Butte Westbound, Haugan Eastbound Haugan Westbound weigh stations and tow safety screening trailers.
+"AWSSS/Safety Trailer ITD Maintenance" The Montana Department of Transportation has five Automated Weigh Station Screening Systems (AWSSS) located at Billings Eastbound, Billings Westbound, Butte Westbound, Haugan Eastbound Haugan Westbound weigh stations and two safety screening trailers.
 The five AWSSS and two Safety Trailer systems use USDOT and License Plate camera readers that screen vehicles by the company, driver, and vehicle safety and credential as the commercial motor vehicle passes through weigh stations or in the case of the trailers while traveling on the roadway.
 The weigh station systems also have infrared cameras that look at heat signatures for brakes and tires.
 The screening systems focus safety enforcement on high-risk operators.
 The Automated Weigh Stations were deployed using funds from the 2011 ECVISN and the Safety Trailers from the 2012 ECVISN grant.
 The maintenance for the screening systems include annual CVIEW software license \$15,000.00 and CVIEW Site Maintenance, Communications and Service, LPR/DOT Camera Tuning, Service, and Maintenance, SIRIS Thermal Brake System, Trailer Maintenance, Communications and Service, Trailer Camera Maintenance, Trailer Satellite Communications, and Nlets Services \$318,848.50.

-"FY 2022 Updates per BIL funding" - MDT was awarded a 2020 Innovative Technology Deployment (ITD) grant to install two additional AWSSS, one at Lima and one at the Broadus weigh stations.
-Lima will be deployed by the end of June 2022 and Broadus in the fall of
+MDT was awarded a 2020 Innovative Technology Deployment (ITD) grant to install two additional AWSSS, one at Lima and one at the Broadus weigh stations.
+Lima is deployed and Broadus will be deployed in the fall of 2022.

-2022.
 Maintenance cost will start after site acceptance.
-Lima annual maintenance is \$7,625.00 and Broadus annual maintenance is \$9,884.00.
+Lima annual maintenance is \$8,143.00 and Broadus annual maintenance is \$10,447.00.
 MDT also had a 2017 ITD grant for an Oversize/Overweight Permits Automated Routing System.
 The final milestone was just paid to the vendor ProMiles.
-Maintenance cost for the Automated Routing System (ARS) is \$84,200.00 annually.
+Maintenance cost for the Automated Routing System (ARS) is \$86,400.00 annually.

-The annual maintenance cost for the seven AWSSS, two Safety Trailers, and ARS is \$15,000.00 (CVIEW license) + \$318,848.50 (5 AWSSS and 2 Trailers) + 7,625.00 (Lima) + \$9,884.00 (Broadus) + \$84,200 (ARS) = \$435,557.50.
+The annual maintenance cost for the seven AWSSS, two Safety Trailers, ARS is \$15,000.00 (CVIEW license) + \$318,848.50 (5 AWSSS) and 2 Trailers) + \$8,143.00 (Lima) + \$10,447.00 (Broadus) + \$86,400.00 (ARS) = \$438,838.50.